Chargebacks

 After reviewing the chargeback information, the merchant can accept or challenge the chargeback.
 If the chargeback is accepted, the chargeback process finishes in favour of the issuer; if the chargeback is challenged, the chargeback process continues until one of the parties makes a final decision.

-Tip: If chargebacks on refunds and chargebacks on payouts occur, it is recommended to accept such chargebacks, since they are usually filed due to the issuers' inability to credit the funds to the customers' accounts and challenging these chargebacks does not solve this problem.
+Notice: If chargebacks on refunds and chargebacks on payouts occur, it is recommended to accept such chargebacks, since they are usually filed due to the issuers' inability to credit the funds to the customers' accounts and challenging these chargebacks does not solve this problem.
 Upon receiving chargebacks on refunds and payouts, the merchant can contact the customers and suggest that they address the issuers to identify the reasons why the funds are not credited to their accounts and to find the possibilities of retrying crediting of funds.
 If there are no such possibilities on the issuers' side, it is recommended to find other ways of transferring the funds to the customers.

 At the Representment and Pre-Arbitration stages, the parties exchange additional details, consider each other's arguments, and try to find an agreed solution.
 If the parties do not reach a mutual solution, at the final stage of the chargeback process—Arbitration—the arbitration committee steps in.
 In this case, the party that loses the chargeback by the committee's decision is held responsible for paying not only the disputed amount but also the card network fee.